 Raw Vegetables versus Lightly Cooked

 Interestingly traditional practicing Taoists who have achieved long lives for thousands of years, recommend lightly steaming their vegetables.
-I note in Grow Youthful that cooking destroys the anti-nutrients present in a few vegetables such as egg whites, potatoes and turnips.
+I note in Grow Youthful that cooking destroys the anti-nutrients present in a few vegetables such as eggplants (aubergines), potatoes and turnips.
 It lists a range of foods which should always be cooked rather than consumed raw.

-In Grow Youthful I emphasise that cholesterol is not "bad".
+Throughout Grow Youthful I emphasise that cholesterol is not "bad".
 It is essential for numerous processes in your body, and is the raw material used to make many steroid hormones.
-Up until ten years ago, I had been on a low cholesterol diet for many years.
+Until twenty years ago I had been on a low cholesterol diet for most of my life.
 I felt stressed and angry.
 Getting back onto a diet with sufficient cholesterol improved both my physical and mental health.
 So lowering your cholesterol levels is not necessarily a good thing - instead, your focus should be on inflammation and oxidisation.

 1. Kahlon T. S. et al.